lmouline/2021-TMH/README.md

 RabbitMQ is configured with the default exchange.
 We use the meter ids as routing keys.
-The PV service need to know the meter ids to start consuming the channel of the meter it is interested in.
+The PV service needs to know the meter ids to start consuming the channel of the meter it is interested in.
 The meter ids are on the form: `Meter_<COUNT>`, with count starting at 0 and being increased at every meter creation.

-You can stop the service at anytime with `Ctrl-C`.
+You can stop the service at any time with `Ctrl-C`.

 **Warning:** RabbitMQ channels are destroyed when the script ends.
-Do not stop it before executing the PV service, or the messages will not be consumed by the PV service.
+If you stop it before executing the PV service, the PV service will not consume the messages.

 ## 4. Execute the PV service